 Upstate New York is a terrain rollercoaster.
 Gentle ridges, low valleys, shallow creeks and cascading waterfalls complete the picture.
 To better understand the geology of the ancient rock and its changing landscape, visit High Falls Gorge.
 Owner Kathryn Reiss provides you with a pair of ice cleats for easy navigation over steel bridges and slippery girders.

 Frozen icicles teeter from granite cliffs just above the Ausable River.
 Patterns of trapped bubbles in the formations create a natural quilt.
 After a short hike, warm up around an open campfire roasting marshmallows and enjoy a complimentary cup of hot cocoa.

 Outdoor guide and teacher, Elizabeth Lee, can identify the tracks of raccoon, fox, mice, rabbit, wolf, moose and deer.
 She has a sniffer so refined she can even smell prey after it leaves a scent.
 I hired Lee to take me on a lovely snowshoeing trek along a gurgling brook to the clearing of Cooperas Pond.
 Buoyed by a bright blue sky the sweet sounds of chickadees, sapsuckers and kinglets followed us to the pond’s shady bank.

-The easy roundtrip Sentinel Range Wilderness Trail includes three ponds between one and four miles in distance.
+Sentinel Range Wilderness Trail includes three ponds between one and four miles in distance.
 Lee surprises me with news that the Ausable River offers fishermen (even in the winter) the best trout catching on the East Coast.